tytydraco/yessleep/out/Sometimes_demons_kill_you_a_minute_at_a_time.md

 The problem was worst at work.
 I’d start working on a PowerPoint for my boss about some little company we were trying to buy, and then: bam!
 I’d wake up on the BART ride home, listening to some podcast.
 The work would be done, maybe even done well.
 But it hadn’t been *me* doing it.

 I tried to tell myself it wasn’t a big deal.
 Like, maybe it’s actually a benefit to have someone else do your work or cook your dinner.
 But I had to admit I was getting a little on edge.
+Sometimes, I'd wake up at night drenched in sweat, a deep pit of fear in my gut, sure I had died already or was about to any instant.

+I'd wonder if I'd been dreaming or sleepwalking or what.
+And then I'd spend an hour googling rare sleep disorders and brain tumors and feeling around my skull for lumps.

-And stuff I’d actually used to care about were starting to go missing too.
+Stuff I’d actually used to care about were starting to go missing too.
 Like when I watched football, I’d find myself looking up to find a whole quarter had passed and my beer had disappeared without me enjoying even a sip.

 Then in February I went to a Super Bowl party.
 Honestly, it was usually my favorite time of the year.
 I guess I’d started to drift apart from friends a little, and it was the one time I really carved out to see everyone.
 But this year, the whole party passed in an instant.
 As I walked out the door, I realized I didn’t remember a single conversation, or a thing I’d eaten, or the final score.